-- ApsaraDB for MongoDB stores its generated backup files in OSS to free up the storage space of ApsaraDB for MongoDB instances.
+- ApsaraDB for MongoDB stores its backup files in Object Storage Service (OSS) to reduce the storage usage of ApsaraDB for MongoDB instances.

 - Log on to the ApsaraDB for MongoDB console.

-- In the Backup Instance dialog box that appears, select a backup method for Backup Method.
+- In the dialog box that appears, specify Backup Method.